pretentiousUsername/nBodySimulator/README.md

 In the future, I *might* implement a routine for solving the Heisenberg equations of motion for particles, rather than Hamilton's equations, but that's a *big maybe*.
 There would be a lot of linear algebra involved, and I don't see a point in getting that involved for a hobby project.
+Programming this has already been a lot of effort, in particular, it's been tempting to just use a library, instead of solving differential equations with my own code—it turns out, programming and physics are both quite hard.

 This program uses the [MIT license](LICENSE).